-Box 3: Income from Employment Pages of Income Tax Return
+Box 3: Income from employment pages of income Tax Return

 Box 3 must include all salaried income where the GP provider is in receipt of a P60.
 This includes salaried employment income (for example, clinical assistant, community medical officer, salaried GP, and bed fund posts) where income is subject to PAYE, regardless of whether tax or national insurance has actually been deducted.
-Also include any income that is recorded in box C of the GP SOLO form where the PCSE/dCCG/LHB/OOHP has paid it under PAYE.
+Also include any income that is recorded in box C of the GP solo form where the PCSE/DCCG/LHB/OOHP has paid it under PAYE.

-Where you receive a P60 in respect of a salaried position, but that income is pooled in the partnership (such as, the 'concessionary method' as described in the guidance to box 1), you should not include this income in box 3.
+Where you receive a P60 in respect of a salaried position, but that income is pooled in the partnership (that is the 'concessionary method' as described in the guidance to box 1), you should not include this income in box 3.

-If, however, your salaried income has been treated as employment income on your income tax return this figure should be included in box 3 (such as, the 'statutory method' as described in the guidance to box 1).
+If, however, your salaried income has been treated as employment income on your income tax return this figure should be included in box 3 (that is, the 'statutory method' as described in the guidance to box 1).

-Where a figure is to be included in box 3, it will equate to the figure in box 1 of the employment pages of the income tax return, for example, taxable salary excluding any grossing up for employer superannuation contributions.
+Where a figure is to be included in box 3, it will equate to the figure in box 1 of the employment pages of the income tax return, that is, taxable salary excluding any grossing up for employer superannuation contributions.